A pivotal moment in Joshua Contaoi’s youth inspired him to commit his life – and career – to helping others.

 “Growing up, it was in my nature to help people, so I imagined myself in a caring profession, particularly within healthcare.
 At the age of 18, I began supporting people who shared personal challenges with me – including self-acceptance, identity and belonging, family dynamics, and the passing of loved ones.
 A critical moment was when someone revealed that they were thinking of ending their life.
 As I helped them get through this difficult time, it became a life-changing moment for me, too.
 It reaffirmed my passion to care for people at their most vulnerable.

-I pursued the Bachelor of Nursing at VU after high school – it opened my eyes to so many different fields of nursing.
+I pursued the at VU after high school – it opened my eyes to so many different fields of nursing.
 My placements were diverse – they included aged care, surgical, perioperative, community general practice, and paediatric nursing.
 The most fulfilling placement for me was the mental health placement.
-The placements at VU give you many opportunities and further avenues for nursing practice; and ‘tasters’ for different specialisations.
+The give you many opportunities and further avenues for nursing practice; and ‘tasters’ for different specialisations.

 My academic and clinical experiences ultimately led to my current graduate position at NorthWestern Mental Health before I even finished my degree, and I am glad to be working with the organisation that granted me my most rewarding placement.

 I love helping people get through challenges and reach their goals through the recovery orientated approach.”